 Assistant News Director

-WGAL-TV, the Hearst owned NBC affiliate for Harrisburg, York, Lancaster, Lebanon, and Carlisle Pennsylvania has an opening for a strong, take-charge Producer who knows how to create memorable newscasts.
+WGAL TV-8, the Hearst Television NBC affiliate in Lancaster, PA has an opening for a strong, take-charge producer who knows how to create memorable newscasts.
 The right candidate will have a track record of being creative, aggressive, have the ability to make decisions and communicate the plan in a clear, concise manner.
-We expect excellent news judgment and a can do attitude.
+We expect excellent news judgment and a can-do attitude.
 Candidates must have a proven track record of winning the big story, breaking news and weather.
-Candidates must be fast and calm under pressure and be able to play well in a room of same-minded pros.
+Candidates must be fast and calm under pressure and able to play well in a room of same-minded pros.

 • Working with and guiding reporters in story production.